 The Goals of the Early Education and Childcare Initiative are to:

 Price Philanthropies does not accept unsolicited grant proposals in this area.
-To learn more about our work or request a meeting with the Early Education and Childcare Initiative staff, please contact Sakara Tear at 619-795-2017.
+To learn more about our work or request a meeting with the Early Education and Childcare Initiative staff, please contact Sakara Tear.

 Early Education and Childcare Initiative Grants

 Strengthening Family Childcare Pilot

 In partnership with The San Diego Foundation, we supported a new business training program to help targeted family childcare providers improve their business model and program quality.
 The pilot is a collaboration between the International Rescue Committee, Chicano Federation, Horn of Africa, YMCA Childcare Resource Service, and San Diego State University’s Center for Excellence in Early Development.

 Family Childcare Curriculum Pilot

 Price Philanthropies collaborated with San Diego Grantmakers Early Childhood Funders to support the development of a purposeful, practical, and personalized curriculum that can be used by family childcare providers to create quality learning environments for children.
 The new curriculum is being developed and tested by San Diego State University’s Center for Excellence in Early Development and includes Social Emotional, Sensory, STEM, Manipulative, and Literacy learning kits.

 Urban Village II Head Start

 In partnership with Neighborhood House, we helped establish an Early Head Start and Head Start preschool at the City Heights Center.
 The Early Head Start program focuses on children 6 weeks to 3 years of age, as well as pregnant and post-partum, low-income women.
 The Head Start program provides comprehensive services to children ages 3-5.